Other Global Locations

 Note that one of the articles in most wills is a “revocation of prior wills and codicils.”
 Relationships and situations change, and this article ensures that you are free to alter your will with a codicil or to change your will entirely at any time.
 It is a good idea to keep your old will but to write on its pages (1) that it has been revoked and replaced by a new will, and (2) the date of the new will.
 This may be useful in situations when someone wants to challenge a newer will.

-For more information, please contact Interim Chief Donor Engagement Officer Mickey Horner by email at mhorner@riseagainsthunger.org.
+For more information, please contact Chief Operating Officer Mickey Horner by email at mhorner@riseagainsthunger.org.
 We would be glad to answer any questions you may have about Rise Against Hunger and how to include it in your estate plan.

 ESTATE PLANNING